vitaly-t/pg-promise/README.md

 It is important to know that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property doesn't exist at all.

+#### `this` reference

+Version 2.3.0 added support for property `this` to refer to the object itself, and to be used in those cases where the object needs to be formatted as a JSON string.
+Syntax `this^` is also supported for raw-text formatting.

+Examples:
+* `{this}` - inserts the object itself as a JSON string;
+* `{this^}` - inserts the object itself as a raw-text JSON string.

+NOTE: Technically, it is possible in javascript, though not recommended, for an object to contain a property with name `this`.
+And in such cases the property's value will be used instead.

 ## Functions and Procedures

 In PostgreSQL stored procedures are just functions that usually do not return anything.